VUIIS/dax/docs/processors_v3.rst

       memory: 16G

     inputs:
-      vars: {}   # Keyvalues to substitute in the command, for passing static settings
+      vars:   # Keyvalues to substitute in the command, for passing static settings
-          param1: param1value
+          - param1: param1value
       xnat:
-        attrs:  # Calues to extract from xnat at the specified level of the current instance
+        attrs:  # Values to extract from xnat at the specified level of the current instance
-          - varname:  # Name to be used to dereference later
+          - varname:  scanID     # Name to be used to dereference later
-            object:   # Source, one of these strings: project, subject, session, scan, assessor
+            object:   scan       # Source, of: project, subject, session, scan, assessor
-            attr:     # Name of the field in xnat
+            attr:     ID         # Name of the field in xnat
-            ref:      # From which object in inputs scans or assessors, referred to by name
+            ref:      scan_fmri  # From which object in inputs, referred to by name
         scans:
           - name: scan_fmri       # the name of this scan to dereference later
             types: fMRI_run*      # the scan types to match on the session in XNAT